Speciality: Medical Oncology

 We currently have 2 NTNs.
 Training is based in the Tayside Cancer Centre, which consists of a 26-bedded ward; a 12 bedded 5-day chemotherapy unit; a chemotherapy day area and an outpatient department.

-We are a friendly, cohesive, forward-looking department of 9 Clinical and 5 Medical Oncology Consultants working within site-specific multidisciplinary teams.
-Teaching, Audit, Quality Improvement work and Out of Programme Experience (OOPE) are actively encouraged.
+We are a friendly, cohesive, forward-looking department of Clinical and Medical Oncology Consultants working within site-specific multidisciplinary teams.
+Teaching, Audit, Quality Improvement work and Out of Programme Experience both in research and education (OOPE) are actively encouraged.
 Ultimately we endeavour to ensure that our trainees enjoy a supportive environment and training, which is tailored to meet their individual needs.

 Aberdeen Royal Infirmary, Beatson (the) West of Scotland Cancer Centre, Glasgow, University Hospital Crosshouse, Kilmarnock, Ayrshire, Glasgow Royal Infirmary, Inverclyde Royal Hospital, Greenock, University Hospital Monklands, Airdrie, Ninewells Hospital, Dundee, Perth Royal Infirmary, Queen Margaret Hospital, Dunfermline, Stobhill Hospital, Glasgow, Victoria Hospital, Kirkcaldy, Western General Hospital, Edinburgh, Falkirk and District Royal Infrmary